A Survey on Self-play Methods in Reinforcement Learning: Abstract

 \section{Abstract}

-Self-play, characterized by agents' interactions with copies or past versions of itself, has recently gained prominence in reinforcement learning.
-This paper first clarifies the preliminaries of self-play, including the multi-agent reinforcement learning framework and basic game theory concepts.
-Then it provides a unified framework and classifies existing self-play algorithms within this framework.
-Moreover, the paper bridges the gap between the algorithms and their practical implications by illustrating the role of self-play in different scenarios.
+Self-play, a learning paradigm where agents iteratively refine their policies by interacting with historical or concurrent versions of themselves or other evolving agents, has shown remarkable success in solving complex non-cooperative multi-agent tasks.
+Despite its growing prominence in multi-agent reinforcement learning (MARL), such as Go, poker, and video games, a comprehensive and structured understanding of self-play remains lacking.
+This survey fills this gap by offering a comprehensive roadmap to the diverse landscape of self-play methods.
+We begin by introducing the necessary preliminaries, including the MARL framework and basic game theory concepts.
+Then, it provides a unified framework and classifies existing self-play algorithms within this framework.
+Moreover, the paper bridges the gap between the algorithms and their practical implications by illustrating the role of self-play in different non-cooperative scenarios.
 Finally, the survey highlights open challenges and future research directions in self-play.
-This paper is an essential guide map for understanding the multifaceted landscape of self-play in RL.